 Frankly, we would suggest these organisations to stay away from ISO until their mindset is changed.

-Five months ago, we were actually in the similar position as many of you.
-The team was not sure when and how to prepare for the ISO certification process.
+When we embarked on our ISO certification project, initially the team was not sure when and how to prepare for the ISO certification process.

-Specifically, we assigned ownership to someone who deeply understands the security compliance landscape of financial industry, and who proactively advocates for baked-in security for DevOps: our Security Engineer.
+Specifically, we assigned ownership to someone who deeply understood the security compliance landscape of the financial industry, and who proactively advocated for baked-in security for DevOps: our Security Engineer.
 Our Security Engineer also explained that ISO 27001 is not meant to be a security-control bully, but a tool for robust security risk management and governance.
 This nuance helped the team embrace a risk-based approach for security management.

-We are convinced that we have a really good story to tell (and great evidence to show) ISO auditors regarding our management of security risks.
+We had a really good story to tell (and great evidence to show) ISO auditors regarding our management of security risks.
 One thing worth noting is that before we pulled the trigger and booked in auditors’ time, we also engaged a reputable security consultancy to provide guidance while we were navigating the process for the first time.

 Now, you may ask, “Shouldn’t ISO auditors tell you what security controls you must implement to pass the audit?”
 The answer is “No!
 Not at all.”